Digidinc/Mydiv/README.md

 ## Current Focus
 - Implementing Swiss Ephemeris integration in the astrology-engine service
-- Setting up the Next.js web application infrastructure
 - Defining the data models for the archetypal mapping service
+- Improving project documentation structure
+- Establishing CI/CD pipelines for backend services

-For detailed information about database configuration and available services, please refer to the root README.md file in the repository.
+For detailed information about project status, refer to the `/coordination/STATUS.md` file.

 ---

-*Last Updated: March 16, 2025*
+*Last Updated: March 17, 2025*